Plymouth Rock Chicken: Breed, Eggs, Meat & Care Guide

-Plymouth Rock is one of the most popular chicken breeds.
-This American breed is known for its eggs and meat.
+Plymouth Rock is one of the most popular chicken breeds in the world.
+This American dual-purpose breed has been cherished for over a century because it provides both a steady supply of brown eggs and flavorful meat.

 History of Plymouth Rock Chicken